structurizr/puppeteer/README.md

 # Structurizr Puppeteer

 This repo contains some Node.js examples of how to script and automate parts of Structurizr Lite/on-premises/cloud service using Puppeteer (and headless Chrome) from the command line, perhaps as a part of your build process.
-See [Structurizr - Help - Scripting - Diagrams](https://structurizr.com/help/scripting-diagrams) for more details.

 The command line examples that follow assume that you have Puppeteer installed.
 Please see [Puppeteer](https://developers.google.com/web/tools/puppeteer/) for details of how to install Puppeteer on your platform.